 - a.
-Cell phones;

-- b.
-Mobile data terminals/laptop computers; and
+Wireless communication devices; and - b.
+Mobile data terminals/laptop computers, if applicable.

-- c.
-Other wireless communication devices.

 COMMENTARY: The directive should specify appropriate safety measures to be considered while utilizing the above equipment while operating the police vehicle.
 Examples of wireless communication devices include but are not limited to: Smartphones, tablets, GPS, pagers, etc.